laminas/laminas-captcha/docs/book/usage.md

 ```

 The above example demonstrates usage of a FIGlet string for the CAPTCHA.
-zend-captcha also provides adapters for:
+laminas-captcha also provides adapters for:

 - Images
 - [reCAPTCHA](https://www.google.com/recaptcha/intro/index.html)